 Students will not have access to telephones in their dorm rooms.
+VGSA will be adhering to the Virginia Department of Education cell phone policies as enforced at their high schools.
 Students should bring cell phones with them, but they may not be used during class or other scheduled activities.
 Abuse of cell phones during class or other scheduled activities will result in the temporary confiscation of the cell phone.